 The reinforcement is provided in both zones (Tension and compression).

-Double reinforcement is use when the depth of beam restricted.
+Double reinforcement is used when the depth is restricted.

 This reinforcement beam is use in structures.